rrvsh/pantheon/README.md

 deploy --user "rafiq" --ip "10.10.0.102" --hostname "apollo"
 ```

+### From a Local NixOS Installer

+The installation may run out of space when installing from an install ISO.
+In that case, use Disko to format the drives first, then create a `/mnt/tmp` directory and set it as TMPDIR for nixos-install.

 # Impermanence

 System and user state is stored under /persist.
 Anything not declared under